 - After more than 20 years, the ban on people living with HIV working as dentists, midwives or in other healthcare jobs was lifted by the Government.

-- Champions of Change launches – a Midlands-based project which utilises influential ‘champions’ within black African communities to tackle HIV stigma.
+- The first Champions of Change launches in the Midlands, using influential ‘champions’ within Black African communities to tackle HIV stigma.

 - Following in the footsteps of our successful back to work programme Work Positive, our Sex Workers and New Ambitions Project (SNAP) launches to help participants into alternative work.

 - We use our position at the head of the Pride parade in London to campaign for PrEP availability on the NHS with 'Stop HIV, PrEP Now' banners and launch an accompanying Facebook page.